 Article 3.0: OFFICES AND RECORDS

-The principal office of the Alliance, with all records stored electronically, will be located at the office of the Executive Director.
-If the position of Executive Director is vacant, the principal office of the Alliance will be located at the office of the President.
-Secondary offices will be located at each of the other officers' Member District Offices.
+The principal office of the Alliance, with all records stored electronically, shall be located at the office of the Executive Director.
+If the position of Executive Director is vacant, the principal office of the Alliance shall be located at the office of the President.
+Secondary offices shall be located at the Member District Offices of the other officers.

 Article 4.0: MEMBERSHIP